WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 4. Receipt of a written complaint.

-2. The hearing shall be held with at least five Committee members present and shall require a majority vote to take action.
-Appropriate action shall include the power to dismiss, reprimand, fine, place on probation, or expel a member of the Association.
+C. The hearing shall be held with at least five Committee members present and shall require a majority vote to take action.
+Appropriate action shall include the power to dismiss the charge, reprimand, fine, place on probation, suspend or expel a member of the Association.

 Article 8 – Uniforms